redhat-cip/software-factory/docs/index.rst

-..
-SoftwareFactory documentation master file, created by sphinx-quickstart on Mon May  5 13:05:13 2014.
+.. software-factory documentation master file, created by sphinx-quickstart on Mon May  5 13:05:13 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SoftwareFactory's documentation!
+Welcome to software-factory's documentation!
 ===========================================

 Contents: